web-illinois/toolkit-builder/site/components/statistic.md

 ## Technical Information

 For readability, this is inside a container that is restricted to 500px.
 This component will expand to fill the container it is in, and is usually placed in a flex or grid container.

+## Notes and Usage

+This can be used inside the il-formatted class to ensure the HTML inside the component is formatted correctly.